moves-rwth/stormpy/doc/source/getting_started.rst

 `Storm website <http://www.stormchecker.org/>`_.
 While we assume some very basic programming concepts, we refrain from using more advanced concepts of python throughout the guide.

 We start with a selection of high-level constructs in stormpy, and go into more details afterwards.
+More in-depth examples can be found in the :doc:`advanced_examples`.

 .. seealso:: The code examples are also given in the `examples/ <https://github.com/moves-rwth/stormpy/blob/master/examples/>`_ folder.
 These boxes throughout the text will tell you which example contains the code discussed.